Owen Roe O'Neill: Death and legacy

 O'Neill died on 6 November 1649 at the O'Reilly stronghold of Cloughoughter Castle on an island in Lough Oughter in County Cavan.
 One belief was that he was poisoned by a priest who was working for the English, another that he died from an illness resulting from an old wound.
 However, it is now widely believed that he died from complications to do with gout, which he had complained about several days before his death.

 Given O'Neill's well-known excellent defensive abilities, and immense experience in siege warfare, he could have been a serious threat to Cromwell's invasion, and that would be reason enough to assassinate O'Neill.
 However, there is no evidence to support this, and it is generally accepted now that he died of gout.
 Under cover of night he was said to have been brought to the Franciscan abbey in Cavan town for burial.
 Local tradition is that he was buried at Trinity Abbey, on an island in Lough Oughter.
 His death was a major blow to the Irish of Ulster and was kept secret for some time.

 After his death, the command of the Ulster army fell to his son Henry Roe until a replacement was found.
 Catholic nobles and gentry met in Ulster in March to appoint a commander to succeed O'Neill.
 Their choice was Heber MacMahon, Bishop of Clogher.
 The Ulster army was unable to prevent the Cromwellian conquest of Ireland, despite a successful defence of Clonmel by O'Neill's nephew Hugh Duff O'Neill and was destroyed at the Battle of Scarrifholis in Donegal in 1650.
 Its remnants continued guerrilla warfare until 1653 when they surrendered at Cloughoughter Castle in County Cavan.
 Most of the survivors were transported to serve in the Spanish Army.

 In the 19th century, O'Neill was celebrated by the Irish nationalist revolutionaries, the Young Irelanders, as a patriot.
 Thomas Davis wrote a song about O'Neill, "The Lament for Owen Roe", first published in the Young Ireland newspaper The Nation.
-Drawing on an older tune composed by Toirdheallbhach Ua Cearbhalláin O'Carolan (English: Turlogh O'Carolan), it portrays his death as an assassination and the main cause of the subsequent defeat to Cromwell's English Republican forces.
+Drawing on an older melody composed by the harp player Turlough Carolan, it portrays his death as an assassination and the main cause of the subsequent defeat to Cromwell's English Republican forces.
 Its first verse is:

-“Did they dare, did they dare, to slay Owen Roe O’Neill?”
+"Did they dare, did they dare, to slay Owen Roe O’Neill?”

-“Yes, they slew with poison him they feared to meet with steel.”
+"Yes, they slew with poison him they feared to meet with steel".